nikhilm/uvbook/source/basics.rst

     node.js uses the default loop as its main loop.
 If you are writing bindings you should be aware of this.

-TODO does ev limitation of ev_child only on default loop extend to libuv?
-Check this

 Watchers
 --------